HGVSnomenclature/hgvs-nomenclature/dev-docs/adding-people.md

 email addresses, is that the group ensures that membership is always current.

-**The [HVNC Google Group](https://groups.google.com/g/hvnc), which is private and exists for HVNC members and key contributors, is disctinct from the [HGVS Nomenclature Google Group](https://groups.google.com/g/hgvs-nomenclature), which is for public discussion and is open for self-subscription.**
+**The [HVNC Google Group](https://groups.google.com/g/hvnc), which is private and exists for HVNC members and key contributors, is distinct from the [HGVS Nomenclature Google Group](https://groups.google.com/g/hgvs-nomenclature), which is for public discussion and is open for self-subscription.**